ASMOP: Additional sampling stochastic trust region method for multi-objective problems: Convergence analysis

 \end{lemma} \begin{proof} Since $M_b=\emptyset$, there exists a random, finite iteration $k_1\in \mathbb{N}$ such that for all $k\geq k_1$ the full sample is reached, i.e., $N_k^i=N$ for all $i=1,...,q$, and thus we have $\phi_{\caln}(x_k)=\phi(x_k)$, $m_{\caln}(d_k)=m_k(d_k)$ and $\omega_{\caln}(x_k)=\omega(x_k)$.
 Let us observe iterations $k \geq k_1$ and denote $\rho_k:=\rho_{\mathcal{N}}$.
 Then, according to the algorithm, the step is accepted if and only if $\rho_{k}\geq\eta$.
 So, either $\phi(x_{k+1})=\phi(x_k)$ or $\phi(x_{k+1})=\phi(x_{t})$ and $\rho_k\geq\eta$, i.e.,

 Hence the result follows from \eqref{tk}. \end{proof} In order to prove the main result, we assume that the expected value of any local cost function $f^{i}_{j}$ is uniformly bounded.
 For instance, this is true under the bounded iterates assumption which is common is stochastic framework.
-More precisely, we assume the following. \begin{assumption} There exists a positive constant $C$ such that for every $i=1,...,q$ and $j\in \mathcal{N}^i$ we have

-where $MB$ ($FS$) represents all possible mini-batch (full sample) sample paths of the algorithm, respectively. \end{assumption} Notice that Assumption \ref{A3} implies that
+More precisely, we assume the following. \begin{assumption} There exists a constant $C>0$ such that for all $i=1,...,q$ and $j\in \mathcal{N}^i$ we have $\mathbb{E}(|f^{i}_{j}(x_{k_0})|\; | \; MB)\leq C$ and $ \mathbb{E}(|f^{i}_{j}(x_{k_1})|\; | \; FS)\leq C.$ \end{assumption} Notice that Assumption \ref{A3} implies that

 In the sequel we will show the convergence result for ASMOP algorithm.
 The analysis is conducted in a similar way as in the proof of Theorem 1 of \cite{NKNKJ}, but adapted to fit the multi-objective framework.
 For the sake of readability, we observe separately MB and FS case.
 First we consider the MB scenario and show that $\liminf_{k\rightarrow\infty}\omega(x_k)=0$ almost surely.